 A Glasgow lad, born and bred, Robertson suffered an early setback when he was cast off by his beloved Celtic as early as the Under-15 level.
 Youth coach Chris McCart looked down, literally and figuratively, upon his diminutive frame and he was shipped from Celtic Park before he knew it.

 A year ago today this man became a Red… 🔴

 Who could forget THAT Andy Robertson 70-yard gut-busting press!! 🏃💨💨 pic.twitter.com/1rOeKbKU1U

 The Scotsman described this time as the kick to the backside that shaped him as both a player and a man.
 He rebuilt his career from the ground up in the third division with Queen’s Park, working away till eventually a return to the Scottish top-flight with Dundee United came his way in 2013.
 He seized his chance in the big time, and how.

 A fine solitary season with Dundee, in which Robertson won the PFA Young Player of the Year award, brought him within Hull City’s sights.
 Off he went to the Premier League, but a disappointing season saw his upward trajectory of the last couple of years come to a halt with relegation to the Championship.
 Having taken the long road back to the top-flight, Robertson showcased that he is made of sterner stuff and gave an excellent account for himself.
-With his marauding runs and gritty defending up and down the Tigers’ left flank emerging as one of the few bright spots of their season.
-However, his efforts alone could not save them from a second successive relegation, however.
+His marauding runs and gritty defending up and down the Tigers’ left flank emerged as one of the few bright spots of their season.
+However, his efforts alone could not save them from a second successive relegation.

 life at this age is rubbish with no money #needajob